 Chicago Public Schools will be closed and students will continue to work with remote learning through the remainder of the school year.

 Need help accessing the internet for e-learning and other resources?
 Check out https://www.isbe.net/keeplearning, along with our Online Resources and Opportunities from Home webpage.
 Chicago Public Schools also has information on internet access and turning your mobile device into a hotspot.

 If you have questions, email firstname.lastname@example.org or call CPS Command Center at 773-553-5437.
 CPS is working to update their Frequently Asked Questions, and encourages you to check the CPS website.
 You can also follow alerts on CPS Social Media.
 If you need help locating medical care, please reach out to the CPS Office of Student Health and Wellness at email@example.com or by calling the CPS Command Center at 773-553-5437.

 Healthy meals are still available for students.
 We recognize that our schools provide healthy meals to many of our students, and we will be providing free food boxes that will contain three days of breakfast and lunches for every student in the household.
-All families will be able to pick up meals at their nearest CPS school between 9:00 am and 1:00 pm daily.
+You can see all CPS Post-Spring Break Meal Sites online.
 Lunchroom staff will prep, bag, and provide meals outside of the school building.
 Children and teens who are in quarantine because they tested positive, were exposed to someone who tested positive, or have symptoms, are able to request a meal delivery by calling the CPS Hotline at 773-553-KIDS (5437)

 CPS announced a Pre-K–12 remote learning plan that will begin April 13 as part of the response to the COVID-19 health emergency.

-- Remote learning will begin Monday, April 13 and remain in place until schools reopen.
+- Remote learning will begin Monday, April 13 and remain in place through the remainder of the school year.

 - Healthy meals will still be provided.